wasilpaw/osc_web/content/posts/zombieland.md

 Test your code.
 Can you spot a diamond within the arena?
 Do you see a message once you right click on the diamonds from short distance (you might need to hold a sword for this to work)?
 Do you get an extra life once you collected 5 diamonds?

 ### New zombies appear over time
 The game will get more difficult the longer you play it.
-We will achieve this by gradually adding more zombies to the arena over time.
+We will achieve this by gradually adding more zombies to the arena.
 Add the lines marked with red below.
 {{<figure src="/zb_new_zombies.JPG">}}
 We start with initiating NEW_ZOMBIE_FREQUENCY constant which defines how many iterations must take place for a new zombie to be created.
 We will be using "iteration" variable to count how many iterations passed.
 The new conditional statement is using the module operator "%".
-It returns the reminder from division of the of the two values.
+It returns the reminder from division of the two numbers.
 The "iteration" variable is incremented by 1 with every iteration and only once every 5 iterations the reminder from division will be equal 0.
-That the moment we will create a new zombie and add it to the list.
+At that moment we will create a new zombie and add it to the list.

 Test your code.
 Do you have new zombies popping up?

 ### Counting time
 The player needs to stay alive for as long as possible.
 In this step, we will measure the time.
 We will need to import the datetime library.
 {{<figure src="/zb_date_time.JPG">}}
-We will also take a timestamp at the beginning of the game and at the end.
+We will take a timestamp at the beginning of the game and at the end.
 Subtracting the two will give the number of seconds to display.
 Add the lines marked with red to your code.
 {{<figure src="/zb_time_check.JPG">}}
 Test your code.
 Does it display the number of seconds for the game?